seafoodtaskforce/STF-TruTrace/docs/deployment/Fast-Track Deployment Manual.md

 **Ensure Admin Access**

-The script should create a `Super Admin` which will have a `user-name: "admin" and password: "admin"` which you will use later to log into the Admin Portal.
+The script should create a `Super Admin` which will have a `user-name: "trutrace.admin" and password: "admin"` which you will use later to log into the Admin Portal.

 ## Deploy The Back-end Services ##